Granola Recipe (how to make granola)

 How to make this recipe your own

-- If you want granola with no nuts, you can either omit them completely and keep everything as is or up the amount of seeds or rolled oats instead.
+- Make it nut-free.
+If you want granola with no nuts, you can either omit them completely and keep everything as is or up the amount of seeds or rolled oats instead.
 Try adding shelled pumpkin seeds (pepitas).

 - Maple syrup is a great alternative to honey as a sweetener.

-- For gluten-free granola, just make sure to check that your rolled oats are certified gluten-free.
+- Gluten-free granola.
+Granola is naturally gluten-free but make sure that your rolled oats are certified gluten-free.

-- Dried cranberries are great but so are goji berries, dried cherries, and raisins!
+- Dried fruit.
+Dried cranberries are great but so are goji berries, dried cherries, and raisins!

 Once completely cooled, granola can be stored in an airtight container at room temperature for up to 1 month.
 When stored in a cute glass jar, it’s quite enticing.
 It probably won’t hang around too long!
 Granola makes a welcome gift too.